mazouri/AndroidTools/README.md

 ## About AndroidTools

 This library contains the most of tools that we use on Android development.
 Just add this to your module, you could simplify　your code, save your valuable time, and make developing app easier.
+Enjoy tools, happy coding!

 ## How to use AndroidTools